mit-cml/iot-website-source/docs/src/app/pages/TeacherIntro.md

 The biggest difference between ordinary MIT App Inventor apps and MIT App Inventor IoT apps is that IoT apps communicate with external devices through <em>IoT device controllers</em>.
-One of the most common controllers for IoT development is the Arduino but there are other controllers on the market.
+One of the most common controllers for IoT development is the Arduino, but there are other controllers on the market.

-Your students can build with all kinds of sensors (like sensors for temperature, moisture, noise, light, color, or motion) and other devices (like buttons and switches and relays) to a controller.
+Your students can build apps with all kinds of sensors (like sensors for temperature, moisture, noise, light, color, or motion) and other devices (like buttons and switches and relays) connected to a controller.
 They can use App Inventor to program the controller to trigger connected devices (like turning on lights, playing sounds, or moving motors), or signal events to other devices, <em>including smartphones running your students' App Inventor apps</em>.

-This first release of MIT App Inventor IoT supports the Arduino 101 and the BBC:Microbit controllers, with support for more controllers coming.
+This first release of MIT App Inventor IoT supports the Arduino 101 and the BBC micro:bit controllers, with support for more controllers coming soon.

 ### MIT App Inventor IoT resources can be found on the following pages: